RuiminLi98/RiceBook_FuallStack/README.md

-A full-stack app similar to "Facebook" developed by Ruimin Li .
+A full-stack app that allow users to share their experiences, connect with friends developed by Ruimin Li.

 "frontend": "https://successful-dinosaurs.surge.sh/",